Tax Smart Tips

 - When sending your completed tax return to IRD by post, affix sufficient stamp according to the appropriate category of postage so as to ensure delivery in order.

-- To rectify any error or omission in your tax return discovered after submission, inform IRD in the soonest.
-State your name, phone number, file number, the relevant year of assessment and details of your amendments, and sign your rectification notice. eTAX users can also file their rectification notices by logging in their eTAX accounts.
+- To rectify any error or omission in your tax return discovered after submission, inform IRD at the soonest.
+State your name, phone number, file number, the relevant year of assessment and details of your amendments, and sign your rectification notice. eTAX users can also file their rectification notices through "Contact Us" in their eTAX accounts.